Topl/reference_crypto/specs/crypto/signing/Curve25519-Axolotl/readme.md

 ## Description
 Test vectors for Topl implementation of WhisperSystem Curve25519-Axolotl signing routine [[1](https://en.wikipedia.org/wiki/Double_Ratchet_Algorithm)][[2](https://github.com/tgalal/python-axolotl-curve25519)][[3](https://github.com/signalapp/libsignal-protocol-java)].
-These test vectors were generated on June 7, 2021 from [co.topl.crypto.signing.Curve25519.scala](https://github.com/Topl/Bifrost/blob/ef396e2faa36cfb50a6ec00961a2a021491c88a6/crypto/src/main/scala/co/topl/crypto/signatures/Curve25519.scala) at commit `ef396e2faa36cfb50a6ec00961a2a021491c88a6` with the UTF-8 encoded seeds `test1, test2, test3, test1024, testsha`.
+These test vectors were generated on June 7, 2021 from [co.topl.crypto.signing.Curve25519.scala](https://github.com/Topl/Bifrost/blob/ef396e2faa36cfb50a6ec00961a2a021491c88a6/crypto/src/main/scala/co/topl/crypto/signatures/Curve25519.scala) at commit `ef396e2faa36cfb50a6ec00961a2a021491c88a6` with the UTF-8 encoded messages.

 All values below are given as hex encoded (base16) strings unless otherwise specified.